 Nutrition

-Spatchcock is a cooking method where you remove the backbone of the chicken so the chicken can lay flat while cooking.
-This allows for it to cook faster and evenly.
+Spatchcock is a cooking method where you remove the backbone of the chicken so the chicken can lie flat while cooking.
+This allows it to cook faster and evenly.

-When you spatchcock a chicken you are allowing the bird to cook faster and evenly.
+When you spatchcock a chicken, you are allowing the bird to cook faster and evenly.
 The breast and thigh meat cook at the same time without anything drying out.

 You will need a large air fryer that can fit a whole chicken.
 Around 5.8 quarts will do.

-Thinker
+Thinker says

 I buy the organic free-range whole chicken at Aldi and make a chicken almost every Sunday.
 It used to be a 3 hour ordeal.
 Now I prep the chicken and put it in the air fryer !
 The whole family loves it and we eat the nice tender chicken all week!